 If Your Husband Has Been Arrested, Call Our Seasoned Philadelphia Criminal Defense Lawyers Today

 It can be overwhelming to find out that your husband is in custody and that it is up to you to get him home to safety.
-You need the help of an experienced Philadelphia criminal defense attorney like those at The Law Offices of Lloyd Long to help guide you through every step of this process.
+You need the help of our attorney for criminal defense referrals in Philadelphia like those at The Law Offices of Lloyd Long to help guide you through every step of this process.
 We will work tirelessly to get your husband released from custody and to bring his case to a satisfactory resolution.
 For a free, confidential consultation, contact our office today at (215) 302-0171.